Affiliated Managers Group (AMG) Q1 2017 Results - Earnings Call Transcript

 Thanks and good morning, everyone.
 As Sean said, in the first quarter, our Affiliates, and especially our largest Affiliates, had excellent investment performance across a broad range of alternatives and truly active equity products.

 We continue to believe that the best managers' products that deliver excess returns through market cycles, whether in traditional or alternative asset classes, will remain critical components of client portfolios as these clients need to generate returns to meet their liabilities.
-Our Affiliates have produced outstanding results over long periods of time and again, this quarter, many of them generated excess returns extending those long-term track records.
+Our Affiliates have produced outstanding results over long periods of time, and again this quarter, many of them generated excess returns, extending those long-term track records.

-Now, I'll cover performance in more detail in a moment, but first let me provide a bit of context to our slightly negative flows for the quarter.
+Now I'll cover performance in more detail in a moment, but first let me provide a bit of context to our slightly negative flows for the quarter.
 There were several underlying themes.
 First, we continue to see very good demand for a large number of our alternative products across the full range of client types.
 Second, consistent with the broader environment, we continue to see weakness within U.S. equities.
 Finally, and most impactful to the first quarter, we had two lumpy institutional outflows, one in global equity and one in U.S. equity.
-Each of the underlying products has performed well and we believe these redemptions were driven by specific client rebalancing decisions.
+Each of the underlying products has performed well, and we believe these redemptions were driven by specific client rebalancing decisions.

-Now, looking ahead, we feel very good about the positive momentum we now have in the retail and high net worth areas as our products that includes a large number of in-demand alternative and global equity products and also as our U.S. equity retail outflows have continued to moderate as absolute and benchmark relative performance has improved in this area.
+Now, looking ahead, we feel very good about the positive momentum we now have in the retail and high net worth areas, as our product set includes a large number of in-demand alternative and global equity products, and also as our U.S. equity retail outflows have continued to moderate as absolute and benchmark relative performance has improved in this area.

 We also feel very good about our institutional growth opportunities, especially as we begin to move into the primary fundraising cycles for a number of our significant illiquid strategies and, in addition, our pipeline of one, but unfunded institutional mandates include some very large pieces of business.